LexWo/pdsnd_github/README.md

 The refactoring branch is used to improve efficiency and readability of the bikeshare_2_solution.py code.
 All code changes within the bikeshare_2_solution.py file are listed below:
+1. 12-20-2018: line breaks included in code to improve readability

 ### Files used
 README.md